gebirgslok/BricklinkSharp/README.md

 ### Prerequisites

 You need to be registered on [bricklink](https://www.bricklink.com/v2/main.page) as a **seller**.
 Then, use this [link](https://www.bricklink.com/v2/api/register_consumer.page) to add an access token.
-Add your client IP address (if applicable) or *0.0.0.0* for both IP address and mask to be able to make API request from any IP.
+Add your client IP address (if applicable) or *0.0.0.0* for both IP address and mask to be able to make API requests from any IP.

 ### Install NuGet package